Ledders26/Makers-Goals/Week_1.md

 ### General Notes:

     Enjoyed first meditation course.
-Relaxed and envigorated me and want to do more to see what I can continue to get out of it
+Relaxed and invigorated me and want to do more to see what I can continue to get out of it

 ### Did I have fun?